 But the customer was right.
 If anybody ever walked into Hermes and deserved to be called “madame,” it was Lauren Bacall.

 Hell, the Siren might have curtsied.

 Bacall had at that point come a very long way from the grass-green youngster who, in To Have and Have Not, had to keep her chin low for Howard Hawks’ camera so it wouldn’t shake in close-ups.
 But the raw material was always there.
 She was smart, she was diligent, she had a mother she adored and a steel-fiber belief in herself.
-It was a question not of acquiring traits, much less of learning to fake anything, but merely of how to reveal those qualities she already had.
+It wasn't a question of acquiring traits, much less of learning to fake anything, but merely of how to reveal those qualities she already had.